How to rank a new affiliate site easily and fast in Google is a thing of the past.

 I tell you, I believe links on that page are at least 10x more powerful than links in normal blog posts.

-As the subheading says, tis’ time to double, triple, quadruple down on content promotion.
+As the subheading says, tis’ time to double, triple, and quadruple down on content promotion.

 Forget about creating new content because you should already have between 50- 80 articles now.